Please note:

 HUM 330 - Religions in Context (4)

-An in-depth investigation of a specific case of religious history and tradition.
+In-depth investigation of a specific aspect of religious history and tradition.
 Religions will be studied through the cultural and historical contexts that pervade and structure religious meaning and expression.
-Students may repeat this course for further credit under a different topic.
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
 Breadth-Humanities.

 and two of